|Nach Hause||Roll: botic | chl | delipRao | girlsCamp | ghack | j2bryson | j.ortner | oberh | p3k | ribbonfarm | s.rosner|

 In 1992 France Gall had to suffer Berger's death from a heart attack at the age of 44 years only.
 As if that were not enough she herself was diagnosed with breast cancer in 1993, from which she recuperated after successful treatment.
 Gall's elder daughter with Berger, had been diagnosed with cystic fibrosis soon after birth.
 Berger and Gall entered into a pact to alternate their professional projects to take care of their daughter, but Pauline died of it in 1997.
 After that Gall has made only occasional public appearances.
 And now she has gone from us due to an infection complication to an undisclosed type of cancer at 70, far too young these days to die.

-May you sing with your family in the sweet herafter, if there be one, Isabelle!plink, nix, praise or blame!
+May you sing with your family in the sweet hereafter, if there be one, Isabelle!plink, nix, praise or blame!

 "Walter Becker was my friend, my writing partner and my bandmate since we met as students at Bard College in 1967," Donald Fagen, long time friend and colleague, wrote in a tribute to Becker.
 "He was smart as a whip, an excellent guitarist and a great songwriter.
 He was cynical about human nature, including his own, and hysterically funny."

 Walter Becker was a hero of mine from the first time I heard Rikki, don't lose that number on either Ö3 or DRS 3 in 1975.
-His and Fagen's band Steely Dan had had a hit before (Do it again) that I liked but did not get the band behind it.
-Rikki was from album "Pretzel Logic" that I bought immediately and every album after that, a behaviour that my self only afforded for one other artist, Neil Young.
+His and Fagen's band Steely Dan had had a hit before (Do it again) that I liked but did not quite internalize the band's name.
+Rikki was from album "Pretzel Logic" that I bought immediately and every album before and after that, a behaviour that I only afforded for few other artists.
 I should have written this tribute myself in September but did not arrive at doing so and so have to accomplish it on the year's last day.

 Aja might be one of the best Rock and Pop albums ever produced.
 Contrary to, for example, Neil Young whose music I liked so much because it was so "easy" to play on the guitar and sing, Becker and Fagen's harmonies were always a lot to complex and difficult for me to check out and copy.
 Tried my hand at Deacon Blues and Do it again but never came far enough to play it in front of any other person, not even my wife if I remember it correctly.